 Anne Doe’s story

 After she was sexually assaulted by a fellow student of U.C.
-Santa Barbara, “Anne Doe” tried to look into options of who she should report the incident to, and how. how and who to report to.
+Santa Barbara, “Anne Doe” tried to look into options of who she should report the incident to, and how.
 The information was not easy to find.

 “My school did not have anything on its website [that I could find] about Title IX when I looked.
 Then I found a news article about changes happening to the Title IX rules.
 I remember reading about the changes made me feel very angry.
 What the article was saying about the new rules made me feel hopeless.
 I remember thinking ‘oh, now really nothing will happen to hold my rapist accountable,’ and that if I reported, I would just be invalidated.